riasvdv/statamic-linkit/README.md

 ## Installation

-To install the plugin, download the plugin and place it in your `site/addons` folder.
-Make sure the folder is named `LinkIt`.
+- Unzip and place the LinkIt directory into /site/addons.
+- Run `php please update:addons`
+- You're done!

 ## Using LinkIt